What to do if your dog is stung by a bee or wasp

 - Pawing at the face or mouth

-Signs that your dog is having an allergic reaction to a bee or wasp sting
+Signs your dog might be having an allergic reaction

 - Difficulty breathing

-- Swelling of the mouth and/or throat
+- Swelling of the mouth, throat, eyes or ears

-Can I give my dog antihistamines?
+Should I give my dog antihistamines?